 Increase your margin of safety while traveling in the avalanche terrain on Mount Washington and other parts of the White Mountains with avalanche education options from Synnott Mountain Guides.
 Photo: The avalanche advisory board from the Mount Washington Avalanche Center below Tuckerman Ravine.

-The AIARE 2 is a three-day course for those who have taken an AIARE 1 and Avalanche Rescue and have had at least a year of backcountry travel experience.
+AIARE 2 is a 3 day course for those who have taken an AIARE 1 and Avalanche Rescue and have had at least a year of backcountry travel experience.
 The AIARE 2 provides backcountry leaders the opportunity to advance their avalanche knowledge and decision making skills by applying their skills to new terrain and situations.
 Avalanche Rescue is a prerequisite for the AIARE 2.
 It is highly recommended that participants gain at least one season’s worth of backcountry travel experience between taking the AIARE 1 and the AIARE 2.
 For the 2023/2024 season, our AIARE 2 course takes place from February 23-25, 2024 with additional online learning and a Zoom meeting/training before the course.